Quick Legal Facts

 At a Glance:

 Any fixed blade knife can be a “dirk or dagger” under California law and should be carried openly in a sheath suspended from the waist.
 Various knives disguised as other objects are prohibited.
 (See Restricted Knives below.)
-Any automatic (switchblade) knife, having a blade 2 inches in length or more, should not be carried, possessed in a vehicle or location open to the public, or transferred.
-Municipal ordinances in Los Angeles and San Francisco are much more restrictive than state law.
+Any automatic (switchblade) knife, having a blade two inches in length or more, should not be carried, possessed in a vehicle or location open to the public, or transferred.

 Relevant Statutes: